QCGroup/quad-lyap-first-order/README.md

 This code can be used to analyze the worst-case linear convergence rate of first-order optimization algorithms applied to smooth strongly convex functions as described in the paper:

-> [1] A. Taylor, B. Van Scoy, L. Lessard, "Lyapunov Functions for First-Order Methods: Tight Automated Convergence Guarantees," arXiv:1803.06073, 2018.
+> [1] A. Taylor, B. Van Scoy, L. Lessard, "Lyapunov Functions for First-Order Methods: Tight Automated Convergence Guarantees," Proceedings of the 35th International Conference on Machine Learning, PMLR 80:4904-4913, 2018.

 ## Getting Started